The stability manifold of local orbifold elliptic quotients: Wall-crossing in mathcal D

-This section is dedicated to the study of wall-crossing for objects in $\sD$.
+In this section, we apply the wall-crossing methods of \cite{BM14_MMP} and \cite{BM_local_p2} to the $K3$-category $\sD$.
 First, we produce stable objects for a certain stability condition in $\Stab^\dagger(\sD)$.
-We then analyze wall crossing for spherical and radical classes.
-We apply these results to obtain a proof of Proposition \ref{prop_circ=dagger}.
-We keep the notation as above.
+We then analyze wall crossing for spherical and radical classes, obtaining Theorem \ref{thm_enough_spherical_objects}.
+From it, we obtain a proof of Proposition \ref{prop_circ=dagger} and of the claims of Remark \ref{rmk_normalization}.
+The results of this section hold if one works with normalized stability conditions with the same arguments, so we do not repeat them.
+The notation is as above.